What is metabolic syndrome

 Why Choose Us

-- Two treatment facilities in highly exclusive environments in Kusnacht and Braunwald, Switzerland
+- Luxury, exclusive facilities in Kusnacht and Braunwald, Switzerland

-- A bespoke and holistic treatment approach encompassing mind, body and life
+- A bespoke, holistic approach encompassing mind, body and life

-- A combination of 1 to 1 and a small group therapeutic community
+- A combination of 1-to-1 and intimate group therapies

-- A combination of the most effective aspects of general and alternative medicine
+- The most effective aspects of general and alternative medicines